 Pond scum.
 The Penn State Extension receives a lot of phone calls about pond scum this time of year.
 So what exactly is the pond scum?
 Well, it could be any number of things.
 Sometimes it is watermeal or duckweed or both.

 To help comply with the Reduction of Lead in Drinking Water Act, which reduces the lead content allowed in drinking water system and plumbing materials by changing the definition of "lead-free" in Section 1417 of the Safe Drinking Water Act, EPA has developed a quick reference for identifying lead-free certification marks for drinking water systems and plumbing materials.

-If you are interested in learning more about the proper management of private water wells, springs and cisterns and you are willing to share what you learn with others, you might be interested in applying for one of the Master Well Owner training courses being offered by Penn State Extension in February 2014!
+If you are interested in learning more about the proper management of private water wells, springs and cisterns and you are willing to share what you learn with others, you might be interested in applying for the Master Well Owner online course being offered by Penn State Extension starting on September 29, 2014!